ATOC 4815/5815

 Breaking It Down

-Section Key What it does
+Section Key What it does First-timer note

-description One-line summary shown on PyPI
+description One-line summary Shows up on your PyPI page

 Semantic Versioning in 60 Seconds